 What affects car insurance rates?

-|Credit||Better credit = lower insurance premiums.
+Credit: Poor credit often leads to higher rates.
 (Except in California, Hawaii and Massachusetts, where auto insurers can't use credit in setting prices.)

-How to get car insurance
+How to buy the right car insurance

 Next, compare rates from multiple companies if you want to find cheap car insurance.
 Shopping around is the best way to save money.